 In the late 1960’s the older central block of the Hall was demolished, leaving the north wing built in 1881 as well as the south wing.
-Eshott Hall fell into disuse but was revived in 1997 by Ho Sanderson, great grandson of Emerson Bainbridge, who developed the Hall into a venue for weddings, functions with some guest accommodation.
+Eshott Hall was changed from family use into what we recognize now as Eshott Hall Hotel, a venue for weddings, functions with some guest accommodation.

 ESHOTT HALL TODAY

 Robert and Gina Parker bought Eshott Hall in January 2010 and immediately set about refurbishing the rooms, creating new bedrooms and en-suite bathrooms, as well as designing the interiors to reflect a mixture of antique and contemporary style.
 All 11 bedrooms are now available to guests as well as the three self catering holiday properties within the grounds.
 In 2013 a further 5 ensuite bedrooms were added with the refurbishment of Eshott Grange, a separate property situated 100 yards away from the main hall.
 Eshott Hall is also developing a name for its fine dining and many non-residents are already regular dinner guests.
 The Hall is proving a very popular venue for weddings and events.